telerik/fiddler-everywhere-docs/user-guide/live-traffic.md

 ## Traffic Sorting and Filtering

-By default, the captured traffic is sorted in the order sessions appear during the traffic capturing, that is, sorted by the unique identification number column, and no active filters are applied.
+By default, the captured traffic is sorted in the order sessions appear during the traffic capturing, sorted by the unique identification number column, and no active filters are applied.
 You can use the built-in [sorting](#sorting-options) and [filtering](#filtering-options) options to optimize the outcome.

 ### Sorting Options